learn-co-curriculum/html-iframes-lab/README.md

 After you're finished, make sure you <a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">install Firefox</a> if you haven't already as it is required for the screenshot tests to run.
 Then, type `learn` command from Terminal to run local tests (Mac), Alternately use the `learn-test` command for Windows.
 Then submit a pull request on Github and move on to the next lesson!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along' title='HTML Map and Contact Form Code-Along'>HTML Map and Contact Form Code-Along</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code Along</a> on Learn.co and start learning to code for free.</p>